Dr-Dufenshmirtz/PowerTraderAI/README.md

 ## Donate

-PowerTrader AI is COMPLETELY free and open source!
+PowerTraderAI is COMPLETELY free and open source!
 If you want to support the project:

 - Cash App: **$garagesteve**
 - PayPal: **@garagesteve**